JoeLollo21/rulette/README.md

 ### Card Types:
 - **RULE**: Write down that rule (and apply it to yourself if it's on a sticky note).
 Until you get a modifier or the game ends, the rule applies to everything you do in-game.
 - **PROMPT**: Perform that prompt following all rules.
-If it's successful, you get 2 points. **If someone catches you breaking a rule, _you_ get -2 points and they get 2 points.**
+If it's successful, you get 2 points. **If someone catches you breaking a rule, _you_ get -1 point and they get 1 point.**
 - **MODIFIER**: Change one of your rules, by flipping it (consult the game host or the Flip board on the site) or applying it to another player.

 ## Credits